Site-Based PSH Case Manager (Vine)

 Headquarters - Walter Reed, WASHINGTON, DC, US

-At the core of this work is a strengths-based assessment, which explores the 4 Pillars of Housing Up Case Management – Household Finances, Unit Management, Health and Mental Health, and Family Life and Social Support.
+At the core of this work is a strengths-based assessment, which prioritizes the 4 Pillars of Housing Up Case Management – Household Finances, Unit Management, Health and Mental Health, and Life and Social Support.
 The assessment will serve as the foundation for goals related to these 4 Pillars.
 The assessment must be updated as often as necessary, but no less frequently than quarterly.

 In support of these goals, the case manager will: